 Steam boiler explosions are dangerous and can cause considerable personal and property damage.
 The blast can be very potent due to the rapid release of water and steam at high velocities.

 - An explosion from fuel: This type of boiler explosion can occur if oil fumes and fuel build up in the boiler’s combustion chamber.
 If this is the case, the boiler’s tubes and the interior shell will become damaged as a result of the explosion.

 - An explosion from too much pressure: This type of explosion happens when there is a failure in the steam and water pressure system from a blockage (magnetic filters can stop this).
 A steam explosion can occur if the boiler pressure is higher than what the appliance is designed to handle.

 What Are The Main Causes of Boiler Explosions?

 The following are some of the major reasons for boiler explosions:

 A natural gas leak is one of the most dangerous boiler explosions because it can cause a fire outbreak.
-A faulty connection or leakage in the gas container can cause this type of boiler explosion.
+Gas boilers use electricity to work, therefore a faulty connection or leakage in the gas container can cause this type of boiler explosion.